 Online Dispute Resolution

-The implementation of ODR could help settle a wide array of disputes, especially civil matters.
+The implementation of ODR to enable justice in the post coronavirus era could help settle a wide array of disputes, especially civil matters.
 In fact, ODR seems to be a good option to settle disputes relating to e-commerce, but its application must not be restricted.
 Disputes which are:

 - low value, and;

 seem to be the perfect candidate for Online Dispute Resolution.

 Read Also – Article 16 of the Constitution of India